kiambati-maxwel/timebot/README.md

 1. clone the app from github
 2. run  ` npm i --save `
-3. open Folder in terminal and start the server ,, you need internet connection when you first start the server inorder to inject workbox precache
+3. open Folder in terminal and start the server ,, you need internet connection when you first start the server inorder to inject workbox precache.
+4. checkout into `date-search ` branch ` git checkout date-search `
-4. run ` npm start ` on the terminal
+5. run ` npm start ` on the terminal
-5. navigate to localhost port 2000 in chrome browser
+6. navigate to localhost port 2000 in chrome browser

 ## how to use
 1. login then proceed to the main page